 Recharge physically by taking a bath or shower, getting your nails done, getting a massage, going for a walk, going to the gym, getting your hair done, putting on makeup, getting dressed in an outfit that makes you feel good, riding a bike, doing yoga, or going for a hike or swim.

 Recharge emotionally by praying, meditating, reading an inspirational book, listening to music, playing with your pet, watching a movie, talking to a friend on the phone.
-Other activities that you can indulge into are journaling, writing a poem, drawing or painting, trying a hobby you've always wanted to try, planting a garden, making a list of things you're good at and watching funny videos online.
-Eating a yummy dessert, logging on to an online support group, doing a craft, unplug from electronics and spend some time in nature, look at old family photo albums, play a game on your phone, or snuggle up with a warm blanket and take a nap.
+Other activities that you can indulge with are journaling, writing a poem, drawing painting, or trying a new hobby.
+You could also try, planting a garden, making a list of things you're good at and watching funny videos online.
+A few other ideas to consider are eating a yummy dessert, logging on to an online support group, doing a craft, unplug from electronics spend some time in nature, look at old family photo albums, or snuggle up with a warm blanket and take a nap.

 Some of the self-care activities listed above may seem silly or like 'every-day' things that we all do, but you would be surprised at how shame can stop us from accomplishing the simple things that keep us happy and healthy.